RascalTwo/RedditParticipationFlairBot/README.md

-# Reddit /r/IndianFood Flair Bot
+# Reddit Participation Flair Bot

-Made for /u/asliyoyo to set the flairs of users on /r/IndianFood based on the ammount of posts and comments made by them in a range of time.
+Set the flairs of users based on the amount of posts and comments made by them in a range of time.

 Requires `username`, `password`, `client_id`, and `client_secret` for the Reddit account the bot will run under.

 Also requires the account to have moderator status in the subreddit of which the sidebar will be updated, as the bot assigns flairs..

-# Dependencies
+## Dependencies

 - [Python 3](https://www.python.org/download/releases/3.0/)
 - [Requests](http://docs.python-requests.org/en/master/)

 You can have the dependencies automatically installed by executing `pip install -r requirements.txt`, although there is only one dependency.
 You will obviously have to obtain Python and pip manually.

-# Setup
+## Setup

-## Reddit Account
+### Reddit Account

 Go the `Apps` tab of your reddit account preferences.